5 min Read

 Breakfast in bed and maybe a day off from household chores are typical ways to celebrate Mother’s Day.
 But autism doesn’t take a day off.
-Children with autism often have difficulties communicating, tantrums, and aggression issues, and they don’t stop on Mother’s Day.
-Along with everyday parent duties, many also deal with sleep disorders, bedwetting for years and cooking special diets.
+Children with autism spectrum disorder, or ASD, often have difficulties communicating, tantrums, and aggression issues, and they don’t stop on Mother’s Day.
+Along with everyday parent duties, many moms of kids with ASD also deal with sleep disorders, bedwetting for years and cooking special diets.
 They coordinate intensive therapies that run six or seven days per week topped off with the financial strain from having to pay out-of-pocket for most services!

 It’s extremely hard to find babysitters who can manage the special needs of a child with autism.
 Friends and family often pull away in discomfort.
 The local toddler-parent-drop-in centre is too loud for their sensory disordered child.
-One mother’s autistic son runs away from the other children down the corridor, with his hands covering his ears.
 A day off from the strain and emotions simply isn’t possible.

 Over the past two decades I’ve had the honour to educate and train hundreds of parents of children diagnosed with autism.
 I think of them as all-star moms.
 There are hundreds of thousands who care for children with special needs around the world and at least a few in your very own neighbourhood; each family has different resources, varying levels of support, and some are in desperate situations.
 Here are some concrete actions that neighbours, friends, and family can take to give these moms a boost of support on Mother’s Day.